pro-ady/reddit-flair-detector/README.md

 Downsides of the model:
 - It doesn't classify posts belonging to the Reddiquette flair
 - It doesn't work well with posts which have a low amount of content or in which comments is not present at all
-- Certain posts of the Politics flair may get classified under the Politics category since both have a major resemblance in the word distribution
+- Certain posts of the Politicy/Economy flair may get classified under the Politics category since both have a major resemblance in the word distribution

 Upsides of the model:
 - Works well with posts having sufficient content